All Episodes

 And these numbers are staggering.

-And there was a number of years ago in New Jersey, a guy by the name, he was a real life person named Joe Clark.
+And there was a number of years ago in New Jersey, a guy by the name, he was a real-life person named Joe Clark.

-I'd interviewed Joe Clark.
+I had interviewed Joe Clark.

 I love Joe Clark.